lila-co/ShopProfileSync/docs/cost-estimates.md

-# SavvyCart Cost Estimates
+# SmartCart Cost Estimates

-This document provides estimated monthly operating costs for SavvyCart at different user scale levels.
+This document provides estimated monthly operating costs for SmartCart at different user scale levels.
 Estimates are based on AWS cloud infrastructure and represent typical costs for similar applications.

 ## Cost Breakdown by Growth Phase